 Afterpay

-Afterpay works much the same way Klarna does but offers their interest-free option paid over the span of six weeks rather than four months.
+Afterpay works much the same way Klarna does but offers an interest-free option paid over six weeks rather than four months.
 Late payments are capped to help you stay on track financially if you can’t make your payments on time.
 The company offers financial health tools for users and an easy contact interface.

 Sezzle

-Just like Afterpay, Sezzle allows for spreading out a payment over six weeks and paying no interest during that time.
-Sezzle offers the Sezzle Up option, which reports on-time payments to the credit bureaus and helps you build credit – that’s great for those who start out with little to no credit at all.
-Customer support is hard to come by, available only via email.
+Just like Afterpay, Sezzle allows you to spread out a payment over six weeks and pay no interest during that time.
+Sezzle offers the Sezzle Up option, which reports on-time payments to the credit bureaus and helps you build credit—that’s great for those who start out with little to no credit at all.
+Customer support is hard to come by and is available only via email.

 Zip